dart-lang/language/working/2364 - primary constructors/feature-specification.md

   ModifierClass(this.x);
 }

-// Using a primary constructor. class ModifierClass(this.x) {
+// Using a primary header constructor. class ModifierClass(this.x) {
   late int x;
   external double d;
 }

+// Using a primary body constructor. class ModifierClass {
+  late int x;
+  external double d;
+  this(this.x);
+}
 ```

-`ModifierClass` as written does not make sense (`x` does not have to be
+`ModifierClass` as written does not really make sense (`x` does not have to
-`late`), but there could be other constructors that do not initialize `x`.
+be `late`), but there could be other constructors that do not initialize
+`x`.

 Super parameters can be declared in the same way as in a body constructor: